 This drug has proven value in the emergency medical setting.
 Ket is often the first anesthetic given to patients in distress.
 It helps stabilize and calm patients down without causing any other dangerous events.
 As a result, events such as cardiovascular problems or asthma and difficulty in breathing are less often seen.

 It is able to ease breathing.
 It can also relieve burn pain in adults and children.
 This includes changing wound dressings — which can often be very painful and traumatic.

 In the battlefield, ketamine is most valuable in cases where patients need intubation.
 Ketamine is the go-to anesthetic in such cases.

-Ketamine is also administered onsite.
 Medics give trapped combat personnel the drug while awaiting rescue.
-Ketamine allows for less pain during the extraction of the wounded from downed vehicles or collapsed buildings.
+KET allows for less pain during the extraction of the wounded from downed vehicles or collapsed buildings.
 It allows rescue workers to have an easier time extracting them and bringing them to safety prior to giving them necessary medical attention.

 The drug has many other uses.
 It can bring about sleep and relieve pain in children.
 This is especially useful when one needs to undergo a surgical procedure.

 Doctors managing pain in their patients have also found ketamine’s value outside the surgical scenario.
 The drug is useful in dealing with complex regional pain syndrome and for various chronic pain issues, including cancer.